Yoshimaster96/smbcnv/README.md

 By Yoshimaster96

 ## About
-This neat utility converts OBJ and MTL data, and exports a GMA and a TPL model file.
+This neat utility converts OBJ and MTL data, and exports a GMA, TPL and LZ model file.

 ## Usage
 `smbcnv [obj file] [config file]`